ero646545/IO_Gaussian_Cube_file_blender/README.md

 **Installation**

-- 1Download the code, then extract it.
+- 1 Download the code, then extract it.

 - 2 Open Blender Edit>Preferences>Addon>install from file

 - 3 Find the IO_Gaussian_CUBE.py addon and open it

-- 4 check the addon
+- 4 Check the addon to activate

 **How to Use it ?**